Invitations and Visits for Public Officials

 1. Introduction

 • 1.1.
-Any invitation to elected or public officials for speaking on campus requires approval from the Office of the Chancellor.
-The purpose of this regulation is to circumscribe who may authorize and who may issue these invitations and when sharing of information is required.
+Any invitation to public officials for speaking on campus or request by public officials to visit campus require approval from the Office of the Chancellor.
+The purpose of this regulation is to circumscribe who may authorize visits and who may issue invitations and when sharing of information is required.

 2. Definitions

 • 2.1.
-An elected or public official is any person who serves in a public office at the local (city or county), state, or federal level.
+A public official is any person who serves in an elected or appointed office, any employee representing any employee representing a public official, at the local (city or county), state, or federal level.

 • 2.2.
-An “invitation to an elected or public official for speaking at a special event ceremony” includes but is not limited to invitations to speak at campus-wide institutional events, such as convocation, commencement, and/or a special event ceremony (dedications, grand-openings, naming of facilities, or other events for which external audiences are invited).
+An “invitation to a public official for speaking at a special event ceremony” in their capacity as a public official includes but is not limited to invitations to speak at campus-wide institutional events, such as convocation, commencement, and/or a special event ceremony (dedications, grand-openings, naming of facilities, or other events for which external audiences are invited).

 • 2.3.
-An “invitation to an elected official to speak at a unit event” refers to academic or administrative events of a unit that is primarily for internal participants (i.e., lectures, forums, workshops, etc.).
+An “invitation to a public official to speak at a unit event” in their capacity as a public official refers to academic or administrative events of a unit that is primarily for internal participants (i.e., lectures, forums, workshops, etc.).

 3. Policy

 • 3.1.
-Invitations to elected or public officials for speaking at a special event ceremony must be authorized by the Chancellor or the Chancellor’s designee.
+Invitations to public officials for speaking at a special event ceremony must be authorized by the Chancellor or the Chancellor’s designee.
 The formal invitation is issued by the Chancellor.